samhh/bukubrow-webext/README.md

 ### WebExtension

-The WebExtension is written in (mostly) scoped, vanilla CSS and TypeScript, using React as the view library and Redux (and Thunks) for state management.
+The WebExtension is written in strict TypeScript, utilising React for rendering and Redux with thunks for state management, and makes heavy use of the functional library Purify for ADT-driven data management and enhanced type safety.
 Yarn is used for dependency management and task running.
-Data is fetched from the binary via communication with the WebExtension backend.
+Data is fetched from the binary via native messaging.

 ### Binary